 • Bar twist refers to the change in bar angle from front to back as it follows the contours from just behind your horse’s shoulder toward his croup.
 If the bar angle and the twist are a perfect match for the horse’s back, chances are everything else will fit as well.

 • Bar flare refers to the bar tips, usually in front, where they curve up and away from your horse’s shoulders.
 Some trees offer a little flare in back as well to allow for a croup-high horse.

 • Bar rock or sweep refers to the amount of curve in the bars from front to back.
 A horse with a flat topline for instance, will need a tree with very little rock or sweep while a swaybacked horse or one with a dip will need a tree with significant rock to it.
 “Curvature of the tree is important to the fit of the saddle,” says Buzzard.
 “You would never want to put a flat tree on a horse with a bit of a sway in its back or vice versa.
 I’ve seen a few very curved trees on flat-backed horses, and they rock considerably.
 That doesn’t make for a happy horse.”

-Now let’s take a look at three of the most challenging equine physiques and saddle suggestions to fit them.
+Now let’s take a look at three of the most challenging equine physiques.

 Challenge 1: The mutton-withered, broad-backed horse

 You know them—Fjords, Haflingers, most Mountain and Moorland breeds— just about any horse who has huggable but hard-to-fit conformation.
 Hoop-shaped trees, shaped like an upside-down U instead of the traditional V-shape, fit these burly types well.